TinyTapeout/tinytapeout_www/content/guides/analog-discovery/_index.md

 Thus, the recommended approach is to:

- 1) Perform all your setup using the waveform tools and GUIs; and then
+ 1) Perform all your setup using the waveform tools and GUIs, and then
  2) Use those instruments and measurements as needed in the script interface

 The language is Javascript and the Script section in the Help tab, along with the code completion and debugger make development rather straightforward, after a bit of exploring.
 Nice and simple.